GrautDevelopes/Apul.py/README.md

 # Usage
 `python Apul.py http://pete.com/ pete.com.log`
 # Not getting anything?
-If your not in my timezone they're might be an issue.
-Copy this in the url bar and add a 'j' to the front, press enter.
-`avascript:var z = (new Date()).getTimezoneOffset();alert(z);`
-Remember the number that showed up.
-Find and replace `&z=240` on line 37 with `&z=` and the number that showed up.
-If your number is also 240 it means the time isn't the issue.
-Change the useragent on both lines 29 and 45 to another browser, preferrably Chrome or IE/Edge.
+Change the useragent in the config on line 18 to another browser, preferrably Chrome or IE/Edge.
+You also have to run this on an United States or Canadian connection on a residential ip.
+Otherwise it might be a slow day for popups.
+You should also check back and update the script often, at one point the script bricked when they changed the way they redirected.
+So it's important to keep updating to the newest version.
-If you still have issues you can contact me on discord, `Graut#0778`.
+If you still have issues you can contact me on discord, `Graut#0778`, or file an issue in https://github.com/GrautDevelopes/Apul.py/issues/